HsiangHung/Machine_Learning_Note/Classification/README.md

 ## Binary Classification Models

+The summary of Advantages and Disadvantages of different Classification Models [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models]:

 | model | linear? | bias |  variance | pro | con |
 | --- | --- | --- | --- | --- | --- |